 That “safe” 60/40 portfolio?
 Diversified index funds?
 “Set it and forget it”?
-That’s not wealth-building.
-That’s a playbook built to keep advisors safe while delivering you average returns.
+That’s a playbook used by some advisors to play it safe while delivering average returns.

 I got my MBA.
 I got my CFP.
 I read all the books on modern portfolio theory and efficient markets.

 I learned all the rules.
 Passed all the tests.
-Then I looked at what those rules actually produce: average returns, delayed retirement, and wealth that arrives too late to matter, and clients shelling out thousands in unnecessary fees.
+Then I looked at what those rules actually produce: mostly average returns and a mostly average retirement.

 The Problem With Conventional Advice